ElementsProject/elementsproject.github.io/how-it-works/index.md

 The two roles a Functionary can fulfill within a Strong Federation are...

-* **Watchmen** - responsible for moving assets in and out of a Sidechain by signing transactions on the main chain.
+* **Watchmen** - participate in moving assets in and out of a Sidechain by signing multi-signature transactions.

-* **Block Signers** - create and approve blocks by adding their signature, defining the consensus history of transactions.
+* **Block Signers** - participate in creating blocks by adding their signature to count towards a threshold needed to validate proposed blocks, thereby defining the consensus history of transactions.

 These actions are split between two distinct roles in order to enhance security and limit the damage an attacker can cause.